-Employers are required to report newly hired employees and re-hired employees with the Indiana Department of Child Services within 20 days of the date of hire or rehire.
+Employers are required to report newly hired employees (and re-hired employees) to the Indiana Department of Child Services within 20 days of the hire date or date of rehire.

 Employee Information that will be needed includes the employee’s name, address, Social Security Number, date of birth, and the employee’s start date or the first day the employee begins work.